About Adaptive Seeds

 Varieties that are registered as OSSI seed are accompanied by the pledge (see below), which prohibits the varieties or their derivatives from being patented or licensed in ways that can restrict use.
 The OSSI Pledge also requires that any subsequent distributions of OSSI seed, or of derivatives bred from OSSI seed, be accompanied by the pledge.
 In this way, OSSI intends to develop an expanding pool of genetic resources that are available now and in the future for unrestricted use by scientists, farmers, and gardeners.
-This pledge is a commitment to foster unfettered exchange of germplasm & the freedom to use the material for any purpose, with the single proviso that by accepting the pledge the user commits to allowing others freedom to use the material or derivatives of the material.
+This pledge is a commitment to foster unfettered exchange of germplasm and the freedom to use the material for any purpose, with the single proviso that by accepting the pledge the user commits to allowing others freedom to use the material or derivatives of the material.

-Varieties listed in our catalog with the OSSI logo have been designated open source by the people who bred them & are registered as OSSI-Pledged seeds.
+Varieties listed in our catalog with the OSSI logo have been designated open source by the people who bred them and are registered as OSSI-Pledged seeds.
 Breeders that participate include Carol Deppe, Frank Morton, Dave Podoll, and us here at Adaptive Seeds.
 Free the seed!
 For more information: osseeds.org

 The Pledge: You have the freedom to use these OSSI-Pledged seeds in any way you choose.
 In return, you pledge not to restrict others’ use of these seeds or their derivatives by patents, licenses or other means, and to include this pledge with any transfer of these seeds or their derivatives.

 What is The Seed Ambassadors Project?

-The Seed Ambassadors Project (SAP) began as a small group of Oregon-based seed stewards with the principal goal to increase the diversity of locally adapted varieties in our bioregion & disseminate this resource in order to further local food system durability worldwide.
-We see locally adapted varieties as the foundation of the durable & resilient local food system that we are helping to create.
+The Seed Ambassadors Project (SAP) began as a small group of Oregon-based seed stewards with the principal goal to increase the diversity of locally adapted varieties in our bioregion and disseminate this resource in order to further local food system durability worldwide.
+We see locally adapted varieties as the foundation of the durable and resilient local food system that we are helping to create.
 Adaptive Seeds naturally evolved out of SAP as we found ourselves seeking more ways for our seeds to reach people.

 Our Seed Grower Network